 1. Use big words when small ones will do just fine.
 Put another way; Employ a grandiloquent vernacular when banal rhetoric will suffice.
-A superlative verbiage is likely to impress those friends from high school that scored higher than you on your verbal SAT.
+A superlative verbiage is likely to impress those friends from high school whom scored higher than you on your verbal SAT.

 2. Use a lot of semicolons.
 It doesn’t even mater if you use them correctly; most people don’t know exactly how they work; so you can get away with it; quite easily.
-People are stupid; but you;ll look smart.
+People are stupid; but you;ll super look smart.

 3. Use transitional words like “hence”, “ergo”, and especially “furthermore” when explaining your points of view.
 You may come off as supercilious when using said words, but that’s ok.
 Also, use “said” like I just did here.

 4. Use tools like Google Trends to look up how popular words are.
 The word “trope” took a precipitous spike in 2010; so most people are already accustomed to being impressed when other people employ it.
 The real trick is to use fancy words nobody has ever heard of.
 If people require a dictionary for every other word you use; you’re doing it right.

 5. Continuing from the theme in #4, use an online thesaurus to complicate and obfuscate adjectives.
 Just substitute normal words like “careful” with “assiduous”.

 Remember this thesaurus formula: X is a normal word.
 Y is the fancy word for it.
 However often X appears in the Text corpus(how often the word is used in texts globally), Y must be inversely proportioned.
 Y divided by X equals Z. If the value for Z is .2 or lower, you have a decent chance of impressing your friends on Google Plus.

 6. When someone shares something with you, be sure to let them know you’ve already seen it.
 This will reinforce the fact that you are well ahead of the curve.
 They’ll feel stupid and you’ll look like a genius for being one step ahead of them on current events.